robotwanggit/img2code/README.md

 evaluate.py <trained weights dir> default_name <evaluation data dir>
 ```
 After trained for 120 epochs, both one-hot version and embedding version shows loss around 0.01.
 The bleu score for one-hot version and embedding version are 0.31 and 0.32, respectively.
-Trained with such a small amount of data, the model must suffer from severe over-fitting problem.
+Trained with a small amount of data, the model must suffer from severe over-fitting problem.
 The performance is expected be further improved if trained with large dataset.

 ## Convert webpage image to html codes
 ```